PaulaYaniz/Project-1/Project1.md

 ![userinterface](https://user-images.githubusercontent.com/89135778/138592407-778181c6-93e3-4379-aab8-a2acc6b80728.jpg)

 ## What is the personal relevance of the game?
 Why did you pick the theme?
 I love Greek and Roman myths and gods.
 They have relevance in our daily lifes.
-For example, they have had influence on Percy Jackson books, The Maze Runner series and many more.
+For example, they have had influence on art, sculptures, Percy Jackson books, The Maze Runner series and many more.
 I think everyone should hear these stories because you can learn a lot of things about them.
 The idea of creating a game about a labyrinth first came and I wasn't even sure if it was possible to create it, but after some research I found how to do it.
 After that, I was thinking of the thematic and I thought that doing it about the Minotaur's myth could be very interesting.

-## Future improvements:
+## Future improvements ideas:
 - Random initial positions for Theseus and Minotaur
 - The game could tell the user if the Minotaur is close
 - New labyrinths with different difficulty levels